 Camping in winter isn’t for everyone, but with the right sleeping bag, it doesn’t have to be a miserable experience.

 In fact, you may find you get a better night’s sleep in your new sleeping bag than you do in your bed at home.

 So take your pick of the sleeping bags above, put on your thermal tights and get out and enjoy camping in winter.

-And if you’re still worried about camping in the cold, check out our tips on how to stay warm in your tent.
+And if you’re still worried about camping in the cold, check out our tips on how to stay warm in a tent.